conduktor/conduktor-gateway-demos/chaos/Readme.md

 Conduktor Gateway exposes a REST API to configure the chaos features.

-The command below will instruct Conduktor Gateway to simulate slow responses from the brokers.
-It differs from the above in that it will operate only on a set of topics rather than all traffic.
-The command below will create a `simulate slow broker` interceptor against the tenant `myChaosTenant`.
-This instructs Conduktor Gateway to simulate slow responses from brokers.
+The command below will create a `simulate slow producers and consumers` interceptor against the tenant `myChaosTenant`.
+This instructs Conduktor Gateway to simulate slow responses from brokers, but only on a set of topics rather than all trafic.

 ```bash
 docker-compose exec kafka-client \